ealter/Elm-GUIs/paper/paper.md

 Three dirty tricks: spacers, ORing with parent, ORing with delay State in the DOM, not foldp or Automatons, "Elm's implentation of Arrowized FRP" How general?
+If the menu structure is known statically, then it is possible to create menus without hoverableJoin.
+However, in the general case menu structure is not known statically, and may even change as the program executes, for example when a different application becomes active.
+(Dynamic structure vs. dynamic strings?)

 others sections....?

 ###Conclusion: To the Elm Community
 "of service"
+It's true that we've used the hoverables function in a way that it was (probably) never meant to be used, and there are some caveats involved in doing so.
+Many small GUIs do not require dynamic, hover-detecting elements.
+However, most large mouse-based GUIs do, and creating them in Elm will necessarily encounter the obstacles we have described.

+Although we have implemented all of this without language modifications, it is hoped that as the community becomes more familiar with functional GUIs, new libraries are added to incorporate or obsolete some of our tricks.

 ###Acknowledgements
 ###References